 The authors fix the frequency of the cores to avoid overheating.
 Did you consider mounting a heatsink and possibly a fan?
 Static power depends on temperature so controlling temperature is critical to get consistent power measurements.
 Also, I'm concerned that (arbitrarily) fixing the frequencies of the big and small cores may affect the performance of different scheduling approaches.
 Intuitively, I would expect that the bigger the performance difference between the cores, the better the TBP approach will perform compared to the other approaches.
 Some sensitivity analysis on this issue should be added.

 TODO Our systems are using heatsinks and fans in order to maintain their temperature.
-Still though, performing real experiments for a long time can cause overeating.
+Still though, performing real experiments for a long time can cause overheating.
 Setting the core frequency is essential for our study not only to avoid overheating, but also to make sure that the reported performance is not affected by changes in the cpu frequency due to the governor.
 If we do not fix the cpu frequency, the running dvfs governor would change the frequency of each core dynamically and this is out of the scope of the runtime system of the GTS control.
 Performing experiments to address the impact of the governor is out of the scope of this paper.
 This sensitivity analysis is indeed interesting.
 We will add it as future work in the conclusions of this paper.

 The authors state that they report the average over five runs, but they don't report the average variability (e.g., standard deviation).
 Please report this. report min and max values on the charts